Maryam-alabdulhadi/AI_Robotics_TurtleBot3_Navigation_Task4/README.md

 **TurtleBot3 has to be correctly located on the map with the LDS sensor data that neatly overlaps the displayed map, So:**

-1- I will estimate Initial Pose Thtough pressing on 2D Pose Estimate button in the RViz menu.
+1- I will estimate Initial Pose Through pressing on 2D Pose Estimate button in the RViz menu.

 2- I will click on the map where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.